10log10/tinylvt/scenarios/1-student-desks.md

 5. Upon conclusion of the auction, check for the auction results on the auction page, which shows the desk assignments and the payments the winners must make.
 The per-person payout will be the sum of all payments divided by the number of community members.
 This value will be posted on this page for your reference.
 6. Consider your reaction to the result.
 Did you get a desk you wanted?
 If so, how do you feel about the price?
 How do you feel about the redistribution?
 7. Fill out [the survey](https://tally.so/r/ODar4p) with your thoughts.

+## Results

+### Auction at Sun, 21 Dec 2025 at 12:00 PST

+This auction had 2 participants.
+Both valued desk 5 the highest.
+Once its price reached $10, one participant switched to bidding for desk 6.
+Bidding activity stopped at that point, and the auction concluded.

+The net proceeds for the auction were $10.
+Divided among the two participants, the per-person distribution was $5.